Leiden: Siege of 1420

-16th to 18th centuries
+16th–18th centuries

 Leiden flourished in the 16th and 17th century.
 At the close of the 15th century, the weaving establishments of Leiden (mainly broadcloth) were very important.
 In the same period, Leiden developed an important printing and publishing industry.
 Printers Lucas van Leyden and Otto van Veen lived here, and so did Christoffel Plantijn.
 One of Christoffel's pupils was Lodewijk Elzevir (1547–1617), who established the largest bookshop and printing works in Leiden, a business continued by his descendants through 1712.

 Relief of Leiden (1574), painting by Otto van Veen.
 Inundated meadows allow the Dutch fleet access to the Spanish infantry positions.

 In 1572, the city sided with the Dutch Revolt against Spanish rule and played an important role in the Eighty Years' War.
 It was besieged from May to October 1574 by the Spanish but was relieved by the cutting of the dikes, thus enabling ships to carry provisions to the inhabitants.
 William I of Orange founded the University of Leiden in 1575 as a reward for their heroic defense.
 The end of the siege is still celebrated in Leiden on October 3 each year.
 According to tradition, the citizens of Leiden were offered the choice between a university and a certain exemption from taxes and chose the university.
 The siege is notable also for being the first instance in Europe of the issuance of paper money, with paper taken from prayer books being stamped using coin dies when silver ran out.